zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

       dbService.paginatedUsers(pageNum).map(Response.json(_.json))
   }
 ```
-#### The polluted code violating the principle of "Separation of concerns"
+#### The polluted code violates the principle of "Separation of concerns"

-As our application grows, we want to code following aspects like
+As our application grows, we want to code the following aspects like
-* basicAuth
+* Basic Auth
-* request logging
+* Request logging
-* response logging
+* Response logging
-* timeout and retry
+* Timeout and retry

 For both our example endpoints, our core business logic gets buried under boilerplate like this